Economy of Singapore: Monetary policy

 The Monetary Authority of Singapore (MAS) is Singapore's central bank and financial regulatory authority.
-Its current chairman is Lawrence Wong (July 2023–present).
+Its current chairman is Prime Minister Lawrence Wong (July 2023–present).
 It administers the various statutes pertaining to money, banking, insurance, securities and the financial sector in general, as well as currency issuance.
 The MAS has been given powers to act as a banker to and financial agent of the Government.
 It has also been entrusted to promote monetary stability, and credit and exchange policies conducive to the growth of the economy.

 Unlike many other central banks such as Federal Reserve System, European Central Bank or Bank of England, MAS does not regulate the monetary system via interest rates to influence the liquidity in the system.
 Instead, it chooses to do it via the foreign exchange mechanism, which it has been doing since 1981.
 In doing so it manages the Singapore dollar versus a number of currencies that they do not reveal publicly – a Singapore dollar nominal effective exchange rate (S$ NEER).
 It carries this out by intervening in the SGD market as well as other operations in the money market.
 The MAS reviews its policy stance less frequently than most central banks, in a cycle that is around every 6 months.
 In some circumstances, such as during the COVID-19 pandemic MAS can change the date of its twice yearly meeting.

 In May 2022, six major banks agreed to pay $64.5 million to resolve antitrust allegations that they worked together to rig benchmark Singapore interest rates.
 The banks involved included Credit Suisse AG, Deutsche Bank AG, The Hongkong and Shanghai Banking Corporation Limited, ING Bank N.V., Citibank N.A. and JPMorgan Chase & Co.